noxdafox/pebble/doc/index.rst

       *args* and *kwargs* will be passed to the function respectively as its arguments and keyword arguments.
       *callback* must be callable, if passed, it will be called once the task has ended with the *Task* object as parameter.
       *timeout* is an integer, if greater than zero, once expired will force the timed out task to be interrupted and the worker will be restarted; *Task.get()* will raise *TimeoutError*, callbacks will be executed.
+      If *identifier* is not None, it will be assigned as the *Task.id* value.

    .. function:: close()